-A wind turbine’s blades vary between 100 to 165 feet long and weighs roughly 6 tons, so at the end of their lifespan they can’t just be hauled away.
-First, you need to cut through the fiberglass using specialized diamond-encrusted industrial saws to create pieces small enough to fit on tractor trailers and be road legal r-trailer, this costs along with the cost of deconstruction, labor, transportation, tipping , landfill fees and the energy use (emissions) increases exponentially.
+A wind turbine’s blades vary between 100 to 165 feet long and weigh roughly 6 tons, so at the end of their lifespan, they can’t just be hauled away.
+First, you need to cut through the fiberglass using specialized diamond-encrusted industrial saws to create pieces small enough to fit on tractor-trailers and be road legal r-trailer, this costs along with the cost of deconstruction, labor, transportation, tipping, landfill fees, and the energy use (emissions) increase exponentially.

-Central US landfills are now the final the final resting place of thousands of blades whose days making renewable energy have come to end and bulldozers bury them out of sight forever in sand. (renewable infrastructure is not circular and as green as they as made out to be) when you look at the fully life cycle and energy produced Vs energy consumed from cradle to grave.
+Central US landfills are now the final resting place of thousands of blades whose days making renewable energy have come to end and bulldozers bury them out of sight forever in sand. (renewable infrastructure is not circular and as green as they as made out to be) when you look at the full life cycle and energy produced Vs energy consumed from cradle to grave.

 The circular economy principles relationship with an established sustainability approach

-There are many business and economic theories to motivate organization to mitigate supply risks, tack leakage and capture value across the operations thereby contributing to a greater bottom line.
+There are many business and economic theories to motivate organizations to mitigate supply risks, tack leakage, and capture value across the operations thereby contributing to a greater bottom line.
 Another invisible factor and consideration in the chain is to reduce pollution and improve the consumption of resources as an important part of achieving profitability and circular advantages.

-Another issue facing industry and various levels of government is what the CE means, the meaning and interpretation of CE varies from one sector to another and from one region to another.
-For example, consumer goods, textiles, manufacturing, transportation, diary and food industry organisations would certainly recognise the original meaning and motivation of CE.
-Many of these organisations have been examining and adapting their business models accordingly for well over a decade and have to deal with the inconsistent regulations across multiple jurisdictions.
+Another issue facing the industry and various levels of government is what the CE means, the meaning and interpretation of CE vary from one sector to another and from one region to another.
+For example, consumer goods, textiles, manufacturing, transportation, dairy, and food industry organizations would certainly recognize the original meaning and motivation of CE.
+Many of these organizations have been examining and adapting their business models accordingly for well over a decade and have to deal with the inconsistent regulations across multiple jurisdictions.

 In the construction industry, the CE concept is now emerging and is associated with sustainability rather than value.
-Buzz words like ‘circularity’, ‘circular thinking’ and ‘being circular’ are increasingly used instead of ‘sustainability’ to be more social and business friendly and to create a promise of new simpler sounding solutions to old unresolved problems, and these terms , buzz words and concepts adds to and presents other challenges.
+Buzz words like ‘circularity’, ‘circular thinking’ and ‘being circular’ are increasingly used instead of ‘sustainability’ to be more social and business-friendly and to create a promise of new simpler sounding solutions to old unresolved problems, and these terms, buzz words, and concepts add to and present other challenges.

-We need to move to more practical solutions and standards for reporting and measurements that matters to the general public and makes practical sense.
-Designing in reuse at product concept phase with end of life costs assessment including considerations to report against issues like emissions, water scarcity use and reuse, toxicity, contamination, landfill avoidance and resource depletion.
+We need to move to more practical solutions and standards for reporting and measurements that matter to the general public and make practical sense.
+Designing in reuse at product concept phase with end of life costs assessment including considerations to report against issues like emissions, water scarcity use and reuse, toxicity, contamination, landfill avoidance, and resource depletion.

 Design for reuse